OptimalBits/redbird/README.md

 ```
   {
-     url: string or array of string [required],
+     url: string or array of string [required], when array, the urls will be load-balanced across.
      path: path prefix for route, [optional], defaults to '/',
      opts: {} //redbird target options, see Redbird.register() [optional],
   }